Bol3x/cssweng-project/README.md

 # 9 Works Inventory Management System

 Developed By Team 1 - CSSWENG S11
-This is a project for 9 Works Hardware, also in fulfillment of the CSSWENG course.
+Updated with Security features for Group 1 - CSSECDV S11 This is a project for 9 Works Hardware, also in fulfillment of the CSSWENG course.

 Currently hosted at Render: https://nineworks-inventory.onrender.com/